Jesiontrop/PhotoGallery/README.md

 # PhotoGallery
-This is a client for the Flickr photo sharing site that will upload and display the latest publicly available photos sent to Flickr.
+This is an Android client for the Flickr photo sharing site that will upload and display the latest publicly available photos sent to Flickr.
 ## Recent Photo List

 ![List recent photo](image/Screenshot%201.png)